ibm-cloud-docs/hpc-ibm-spectrumlsf/lsf-paygo-model.md

     * PAYGo images are available directly in IBM Cloud.
     * Users can deploy the LSF clusters within minutes.
-    * PAYGo images are used for management, compute, and login nodes.
+    * PAYGo images are used for management and compute nodes.

 3. Simplified maintenance